Kapott/dotfiles/README.md

 The dotfiles I use on my day-to-day development machines and VM's.

+    2021-05-14 :: Edit - Going to ansible the hell out of this.
+More reliable and plyable.

 Just clone it anywhere (I use ~/.dotfiles), `cd` into the directory and run any of the `make` commands listed below.
 (I used to use GNU Stow to manage my dotfiles, but have since switched to abusing `make`, since I want to be even lazier when setting up my machines and `make` allows me to